GraeA85/Graevehart/README.md

 * View items in my bag to be purchased.
 * Adjust the number of individual items in my bag.
 * Easily enter my payment information.
-* Feel my personal and payment information is safe and secure.
+* Ensure personal and payment information is safe and secure.
 * View an order confirmation after checkout.
 * Receive an email confirmation after checking out.